-- Become a part of MSAA's online community.
-Sign up to receive periodic email updates, become a fan of MSAA on Facebook; follow MSAA on Twitter; view one of MSAA's YouTube videos and check out MSAA's blog MS Conversations.
+- Join MSAA's online community.
+Sign up to receive periodic email updates, become a fan of MSAA on Facebook and follow MSAA on Twitter.

 The most common neurological disorder diagnosed in young adults, multiple sclerosis is an autoimmune disease of the central nervous system.
 This disorder damages or destroys the protective covering (known as myelin) surrounding the nerves, causing reduced communication between the brain and nerve pathways.
 Common symptoms include visual problems, overwhelming fatigue, difficulty with balance and coordination, and various levels of impaired mobility.
 MS is not contagious or fatal.